Reading Tips for Parents

 - Limit the amount and type of television you and your child watch.
 Better yet, turn off the television and spend more time cuddling and reading books with your child.
 The time and attention you give your child has many benefits beyond helping him be ready for success in school.

 - Reach out to libraries and community and faith-based organizations.
 These organizations can:

 - Help you find age-appropriate books to use at home with your child;

-- Show you creative ways to use books with your child and other tips to help her learn; and
+- Show you creative ways to use books with your child and other tips to help him learn; and

 - Provide year-round children's reading and educational activities.